MadeiraData/sql-clr-ics/README.md

 `[ @location = ] 'location'`

  Is the location of the calendar meeting.
 The parameter is of type **nvarchar(255)**, with a default of NULL.
+The parameter maps to the [LOCATION property of the iCal spec](https://www.kanzaki.com/docs/ical/location.html).

 `[ @start_time_utc = ] 'start_time_utc'`

  Is the start time of the calendar meeting, in UTC.
 The parameter is of type **datetime**.
 If the parameter is not specified, it defaults to **@timestamp_utc** + 5 hours.
+The parameter maps to the [DTSTART property of the iCal spec](https://www.kanzaki.com/docs/ical/dtstart.html)

 `[ @end_time_utc = ] 'end_time_utc'`

  Is the end time of the calendar meeting, in UTC.
 The parameter is of type **datetime**.
 If the parameter is not specified, it defaults to **@start_time_utc** + 1 hour.
+The parameter maps to the [DTEND property of the iCal spec](https://www.kanzaki.com/docs/ical/dtend.html).

 `[ @timestamp_utc = ] 'timestamp_utc'`

- Is the DTSTAMP property of the calendar meeting, in UTC.
+ Is the date and time when the calendar event was created, in UTC.
 The parameter is of type **datetime**.
 If the parameter is not specified, it defaults to current UTC time.
+The parameter maps to the [DTSTAMP property of the iCal spec](https://www.kanzaki.com/docs/ical/dtstamp.html).

 `[ @method = ] 'PUBLISH | REQUEST | REPLY | CANCEL | ADD | REFRESH | COUNTER | DECLINECOUNTER'`

  Is the method of the calendar event message.
 The parameter is of type **nvarchar(14)**.
-The parameter may contain one of the following values:
+The parameter may contain one of the following values, as per the [METHOD property of the iCalendar Transport-independent Interoperability Protocol (iTIP)](https://documentation.open-xchange.com/7.10.1/middleware/components/calendar/iTip.html#methods):

 -   PUBLISH
 -   REQUEST